 When are classes held?

-What do you mean by "blended learning"?
+What do you mean by "online learning"?

-Some of the instruction and learning will take place in an online classroom instead of a physical classroom.
+The classroom instruction and learning will take place in an online classroom instead of a physical classroom.
 You will be able to access lectures, instructional materials, and media online, as well as participate in online discussions.

 How long will it take me to complete the degree?